 Bonhams is delighted to announce the sale of The Richard Allen Collection of Fine Portrait Miniatures, which will take place at Bonhams, Knightsbridge on 21st May at 1pm.

 Richard Allen was an admired and respected figure in the auction world.
 He developed his expertise and passion for portrait miniatures during a distinguished career that spanned over a quarter of a century.
 Richard celebrated 25 years in the business while at Sotheby's, 18 of which were heavily invested in his role as a Board Director in addition to his work with the Portrait Miniatures department.
 Richard later returned to his native Shrophire where, in 1992, he was offered directorship at Halls Fine Art Auctioneers.
-He went on to develop and expand the fine art department at Halls where he also continued to specialize in portrait miniatures.
+He went on to develop and expand the fine art department at Halls where he also continued to specialise in portrait miniatures.
 Richard could also be seen regularly at all of the London auctions in his capacity as advisor to the American collector, Charles Fleischmann, whose collection can now be admired in the Cincinnati Art Museum.

 Formed over several decades, The Richard Allen Collection consists of 73 lots and features the work of some of the most sought after masters of the art form, including, Jean Baptiste Jacques Augustin, Richard Cosway and John Smart.
 The 18th – 20th centuries are all represented but the Collection is predominantly concentrated on the period between 1780–1820, named by Richard's friend, mentor and fellow enthusiast, Daphne Foskett (1911-1998), as "The Heyday of Miniature Painting" in her book 'Collecting Miniatures' (1979).
 In the chapter of this title, Mrs Foskett singles out eight artists: Richard Cosway, John Smart, George Engleheart, Andrew Plimer, Jeremiah Meyer, Richard Crosse, Ozias Humphry, George Chinnery and William Wood, whom she believed to be the greatest exponents of the art of portrait miniature painting.
 The collection features twenty one pieces by these exceptional artists - a third of the collection - underlining Richard's outstanding taste.